Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 // AI DESIGN
 //--------------------
+- use `{SILENTLY_LIMIT_LEADER_MOVES}` to prevent AI leaders from running too far from their keeps.
+This macro provides a balance between the over-aggressive default behavior and the too-passive `passive_leader=yes`
-- where applicable, reminder to have a weak AI retreat and regroup instead of trickling.
+- where applicable, reminder to have AI retreat and regroup instead of trickling.
 See EI's Xenophobia for an example.
 - where applicable, AI should be less aggressive at unfavorable ToD (regardless of the player's favorable ToD).
 See EI's Xenophobia for an example.
 - where applicable, if an AI side is defending, please use proper defensive AI with `[avoid]` and similar.
 See TDG's "Ring of Swords" for an example.
 - if you have AI allies, I suggest scaling their gold so they always feel useful.
 For example, if my ally is 1/2 as strong as the enemy on Easy, they could be 1/2 as strong on Nightmare too.